 I can not honestly say that there’s no bitterness; I am still a ‘bleeding-heart liberal’ who believes in the ideal of liberty and justice for all that the late Senator Kennedy spoke of.
 Not yet achieving that hurts.
 Seeing my fellow humans suffering from poverty and other forms of injustice will never sit well.
 However, I long ago learned that the bitterness subsides when I am able to be creative, loving, hopeful and optimistic.

 My search for a new, fulfilling career continues.
 It would have been great if you could have adapted your system to me, but that is not to be.
 Perhaps that is actually for the best; your system is a reflection of how the companies you represent approach their employee search.
-I am better off working for a restaurant order delivery ap (with time for my art, family and friends, RCM queer ministry and Guncle Tarot) until the time is right.
+I am better off working for a restaurant order delivery ap (with time for my art, family and friends, SF.CA queer ministry and Guncle Tarot) until the time is right.

 With appreciation for days past,